marbl/CHM13/README.md

 ### rel3 (genomic DNA)

 rel3 is the full dataset as of 2019/09/01, all data was re-called using Guppy 3.1.5 with the HAC model.
 We have provided mappings both to our current draft assembly and to the <a href="ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa">GRCh38 with decoys</a> in cram format, using <a href="https://github.com/lh3/minimap2">minimap2</a>.
+Read ids broken out by sequencing location are available for <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/nhgri.ids.gz">NHGRI</a>, <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/unottingham.ids.gz">U of Nottingham</a>, <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/uwashington.ids.gz">UW"</a>, and <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/ucd.ids.gz">UCD</a>.

 #### Downloads

    - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/rel3.fastq.gz">Guppy flip-flop 3.1.5</a> (md5: 92026d97a898c2f5b65074048a1caabf)
+   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/canu.contigs.fasta.gz">Canu v1.9 rel3 assembly (no curation or polishing, resolves 314 BACs at Q24)</a> (md5: a05a864eb90578f0fe36e0d774395075)
-   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/asm.contigs.fasta.gz">Canu v1.8 rel3 assembly (w/o UCDavis data, no curation or polishing, resolves 310 BACs at Q20)</a> (md5: de329f0daf04ef1963409bc5b703c2cb)
+   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/flye.contigs.fasta.gz">Flye v2.5 rel3 assembly (no curation or polishing, resolves 253 BACs at Q22)</a> (md5: 80428824ecc3ec41cde9301aa3a986d0)
-   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/rel3_to_v0.6.cram">Guppy flip-flop mapped to asm v0.6 with minimap2</a> (md5: 7a2870ca6a096b0f4527d9ff9772a09e)
+   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/rel3_to_v0.7.cram">Guppy flip-flop mapped to asm v0.7 with minimap2</a> (md5: 02b8966c447f2cc9dc1ae211930fd4e3)
    - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/rel3_to_GRCh38.cram">Guppy flip-flop mapped to GRCh38 with decoys with minimap2</a> (md5: a18c3c9e9f3fa638ff348ebba0f883da)

 ### rel2 (genomic DNA)